microsoft/code-with-engineering-playbook/ml-fundamentals/ml-experimentation.md

 # Model Experimentation

+## Overview

 Machine learning model experimentation involves uncertainty around the expected model results and future operationalization.
 To handle this uncertainty as much as possible, we propose a semi-structured process, balancing between engineering/research best practices and rapid model/data exploration.

 ## Model experimentation goals

-1. **Performance**: Find the best performing solution
+- **Performance**: Find the best performing solution
-2. **Operationalization**: Keep an eye towards production, making sure the operationalization is feasible
+- **Operationalization**: Keep an eye towards production, making sure that operationalization is feasible
-3. **Code quality** Maintain code and artifacts quality
+- **Code quality** Maintain code and artifacts quality
-4. **Reproducibility**: Keep research active by allowing experiment tracking and reproducibility
+- **Reproducibility**: Keep research active by allowing experiment tracking and reproducibility
-5. **Collaboration**: Foster the collaboration and joint work of multiple people on the team
+- **Collaboration**: Foster the collaboration and joint work of multiple people on the team

 ## Model experimentation challenges

 - **Trial and error process**: Difficult to plan and estimate durations and capacity.
-- **Quick and dirty**: We want to fail fast and get a sense of what’s working efficiently
+- **Quick and dirty**: We want to fail fast and get a sense of what’s working efficiently.
-- **Collaboration**: How do we form a team-wide trial and error process and effective brainstorming
+- **Collaboration**: How do we form a team-wide trial and error process and effective brainstorming.
-- **Code quality**: How do we maintain the quality of non-production code during research
+- **Code quality**: How do we maintain the quality of non-production code during research.
-- **Operationalization**: Switching between approaches might have a significant impact on operationalization (e.g. GPU/CPU, batch/online, parallel/sequential, runtime environments)
+- **Operationalization**: Switching between approaches might have a significant impact on operationalization (e.g. GPU/CPU, batch/online, parallel/sequential, runtime environments).

 Creating an experimentation framework which facilitates rapid **experimentation**, **collaboration**, experiment and model **reproducibility**, **evaluation**  and **defined APIs**,